KaustubhRai/CVEdB/README.md

 Then visit the localhost link the flask app provides.

-Will upload it somewhere in the future or not, idk.
+Will upload it somewhere in the future if i make the rotating api keys concept and implement it successfully, or not idk.

 The Result Video